 Loyal to her background and to her environment, Katie complied scrupulously to the gospel of drill music, the only variation being her harsh and proud feminine voice.
 It was the full formula: short and catchy rhymes, declaimed in a mechanical way; a kind of rap relying more on the weight and aggressiveness of her lyrics, than on her skills; trap music rhythmic patterns; emphatic, heavy and threatening synthesizer sounds; and here and there, a few gun claps.

-The themes were also the same: they smelled of gangs and the hood.
-With "I Need a Hitta", the rapper was looking for a lover as brutal as she was, and she proclaimed loudly her love for money.
+The themes were also the expected ones: they smelled of gangs and the 'hood.
+On "I Need a Hitta", the rapper was looking for a lover as brutal as she was, and she proclaimed loudly her love for money.
 With the tough "Yall Niggaz Ain't Hittaz", she pretended she would shoot her rival.
 With "Middle Fingers to Da Opps", she fucked the police.
 The rapper, actually, never exposed her feminine side.
 Sex was a common topic, but it was bestial, and absolutely not about her sex appeal.
 The only romance there, "Lady Hitta", was actually sung by a man, and his object of desire, Katie herself, was everything but a cute, fragile and sensible woman.

 The rapper, to the contrary, copied the thuggish attitudes of her male colleagues.
 She postured as a gang leader in the videos of "I Need a Hitta" and "Ridin' Round and We Drillin", surrounded by accomplices of both genders.
 Thus, she defined what female drill music would look like.
 She heralded a model that most female rappers in that genre would follow, in the months to come.